pepisg/cpp-course/README.md

 ### K-Means C++ implementation

 For the `homework_7` a k-means algorithm was implemented in the [bow.cpp](homework_7/src/bow.cpp).
-It can be seen in action in the image below:
+It can be seen in action in the image below.

-![ Alt text](/docs/k_means.gif)

 Later in `homework_9` this functionality was implemented using the `flann`  implementation provided by `OpenCV`.
 This increased its execution speed significantly.

+![ Alt text](/docs/k_means.gif)